junegunn/fzf/README.md

 On bash, fuzzy completion is enabled only for a predefined set of commands (`complete | grep _fzf` to see the list).
-But you can enable it for other commands as well like follows.
+But you can enable it for other commands as well as follows.

 ```sh
 complete -F _fzf_path_completion -o default -o bashdefault ag